< Back to blog

 What’s the difference between ERP and MRP?

+So what does ERP stand for when compared to MRP?
 The main difference between ERP and MRP software is that MRPs function primarily as materials management systems, while ERPs automate nearly all business functions of an enterprise.

-MRPs are used for things like:
+Businesses use MRPs for things like:

 • Stock control.